How to support your immune system?

 Additionally you might want to consider the current situation as a great reason to stop smoking.
 If your body has to deal with keeping the damage smoking causes as low as possible, then that is a lot of your defence force already occupied and many of the antioxidants are used up for that.
 Giving up smoking will free additional energy to deal with infections.

-And the last tip, maybe one of the most important ones, is: DON’T PANIC!
+And the last tip, maybe one of the most important ones, is: Try to reduce stress!
 Stress significantly weakens the immune system and lowers the ability to deal with the problem.

 Stay healthy and look after yourself!

 Note: Our thanks to Living Health Naturopathy Glastonbury and Wells for the above information.